microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

     ...it should look like this:

     ```
-    !java -Ddebug=false -Djava.net.useSystemProxies=true -jar /home/example/git-credential-manager/git-credential-manager-1.7.1.jar
+    !java -Ddebug=false -Djava.net.useSystemProxies=true -jar /home/example/git-credential-manager/git-credential-manager-2.0.0.jar
     ```
 2. Set a new value for the `credential.helper` configuration (essentially repeating the _manual configuration_ installation step, being careful with quoting and spaces), changing the value of the `debug` property to `true` (or `false` to disable).

 ## How to configure the proxy server
-If your network does not allow a direct connection to remote hosts, you can configure the GCM to perform requests through a web proxy.
+If your network does not allow a direct connection to remote hosts, you can configure the GCM4ML to perform requests through a web proxy.

 ### Automatic configuration (recommended)
-If you are running Gnome 2.x or greater, you can configure the proxy settings using the GUI and the GCM will use those settings thanks to a JVM feature that's activated by setting the `java.net.useSystemProxies` system property to `true` (this is now done automatically when running the GCM in `install` mode).
+If you are running Gnome 2.x or greater, you can configure the proxy settings using the GUI and the GCM4ML will use those settings thanks to a JVM feature that's activated by setting the `java.net.useSystemProxies` system property to `true` (this is now done automatically when running the GCM4ML in `install` mode).

 ### Manual configuration